 Once You’ve Been Sued

 Once you’ve been sued, your options narrow.
-Risk-management now is like buying insurance after the hurricane has leveled your home.
-You must rebuild, which in the web accessibility world means fully remediate your website.
+Risk management now is like buying insurance after the hurricane has leveled your home.
+You must rebuild, which in the web accessibility world means fully remediating your website.
 A tech audit, or even a “high-level” manual test—which some vendors deceptively sell as a full solution—won’t provide the full blueprint you need to make your website usable, which poses two problems:

 First, you could end up violating your settlement agreement.
 The fact is, no matter how convinced you are that a judge will see the logic of your defense and rule in your favor, many website accessibility cases end in a private settlement, which typically includes your agreement to a remediation plan.
 If you then fail to remove your virtual barriers within an allotted time, you could face further legal action and costs.

 Second, you may now be exposed to copycat suits from other plaintiffs, who can argue that they should be allowed to proceed with identical claims against you, regardless of your prior case’s outcome.
 In Gniewkowski v.
 Party City, the national retail chain sought to stop a suit under the principle of res judicata, arguing that the company’s earlier private settlement of a similar case barred the claim of the new plaintiff in a different state.
 The court in the second case disagreed and denied the motion.
 At the very least, an incomplete remediation plan can leave you exposed to further litigation.

 The Best Defense